HEAT@UWE: Bridging the gaps in health, environment and technology (HEAT) research

 - A diagnostic aid for urinary tract infection detection.

-Further information about the project, please email Dr Danni Sinnett at Danielle.Sinnett@uwe.ac.uk.
+For more information about the project, please contact Dr Dannielle Sinnett (Danielle.Sinnett@uwe.ac.uk).

 Members of the Centre for Sustainable Planning and Environments (SPE)